kerisha/GuardianNotes/README.md

 Proactive Insights: The GPT app offers you the ability to monitor and analyze your account activity comprehensively.
 By logging into the portal, you gain valuable insights into your usage patterns and receive updates on any breaches that might have occurred.
 This proactive approach allows you to stay one step ahead and take preventive measures to enhance the security of your confidential information.

 Empowering Control: The entire workflow empowers you with control over your data.
-You have the ability to add, edit, or delete notes securely using AI-powered webcam verification.
+You have the ability to add, edit, or delete data securely using AI-powered webcam verification.
 Additionally, by accessing the GPT portal, you have a centralized location to manage and monitor your account, giving you full control and visibility over your sensitive information.

 In summary, this application workflow provides a robust and comprehensive solution to safeguard your confidential data.
 By combining cutting-edge security measures, real-time notifications, and insightful analysis, it ensures your peace of mind and empowers you with the necessary tools to maintain the privacy of your information.
 With this app, you can confidently store your sensitive data, knowing that it is protected and monitored effectively.

-# 📗🔐 Guardian Notes App 📗🔐
+# 📗🔐 Guardian App 📗🔐

 ### Tech